October 12, 1997 was Columbus Day - 15 years since I stepped on board

 As boaters ourselves, we

-helped many cruisers who passed through the anchorage with the use of our Post Office box
+helped many cruisers who passed through the anchorage.
+We lent the use of our Post Office box

 to receive mail parcels; took them along on shopping trips to replenish

-supplies (avoiding outrageous marine store prices); and introduction to life in
+supplies (avoiding outrageous marine store prices); and helped introduce them to life in

 Puerto Rico.